 Investigation of uses of the SOE as requested by the MAFMC SSC is in progress with the assistance of NOAA communications experts using a combination of website analytics and citation information.
-We hope to have an update on uses of the SOE for the 2024 report/request memo.
+This information has been compiled as part of an in progress manuscript reviewing use of ecosystem reports across NMFS.
+We hope to have an update on uses of the Northeast SOEs for the 2025 report/request memo.